 - 1.1 This background paper has been prepared to draw together the evidence base that has been used to inform the preparation of the Fermanagh and Omagh Local Development Plan (LDP) 2030.
-It is one of a suite of topic-based background papers that should be read alongside the LDP to understand the rational and justification for the policies proposed within the draft Plan Strategy. - 1.2 It is an update of the Position Paper prepared and published as the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP.
+It is one of a suite of topic-based background papers that should be read alongside the LDP to understand the rational and justification for the policies proposed within the draft Plan Strategy published in October 2018. - 1.2 It is an update of the Position Paper prepared and published as the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP.
+Since the publication of the Draft Plan Strategy in October 2018, the paper has been further updated to take account of the most recently published NISRA population and household projections and updated Housing Growth Indicators (HGIs).
+The relevant paragraphs updated are 3.4 to 3.9 and 4.6.